paulsinclair51/briteTest/README.md

 | **CTest (CMake)** | Test runner only | Requires CMake | None (runs external binaries) | Integrates with CMake, dashboards | LiteTest provides assertions + reporting; CTest is only an executor |
 | **Catch2 / doctest** | Modern C++ | Header‑only | No POSIX fault trapping | Very expressive syntax, rich features | LiteTest is pure C and suitable for environments avoiding C++ |

+## What LiteTest Doesn't Do

+- Generate the code for tests.
+- Manage testing artifacts such as control files.

 ## Overview

 Core LiteTest API files: